 For busy professionals, coordinating with others can be a logistical challenge.
 Instead of playing phone tag and sending emails back and forth, trying to find times that work for both parties, set up scheduling links.

-Using your online calendar, you can open up time slots where you’re available for phone calls and meetings.
-Anyone interested in your availability can be sent a scheduling link that shows the available time slots.
+Using your online calendar, you can open up scheduling events where you’re available for phone calls and meetings.
+Anyone interested in your availability can be sent a scheduling link that shows the available scheduling events.
 They can book one of them, which will go straight into your online calendar, reducing the time spent trying to coordinate.

 7. Go Digital